Examples of cross selling

 Have you witnessed or experienced any of these examples in cross selling that show it’s importance?

-You may have been at the receiving end of one of these transactions.
-Incidentally, the example of the fuel station is a case of upselling.
+If you have experienced any of these customer engagements, you have been on the receiving end of a cross sell .
+Incidentally, the example of the fuel station is a case of up selling.
+An up sell involves an upgrade.
 So what is the importance of cross selling?
 And what is it?

 What is cross selling?